isomerpages/govtech-stp/_rgl-brunei/01c-rgl-faq.md

 The traveller must present at the clinic, a copy of the Entry Travel Pass which confirms that he/she was granted approval by the relevant authorities to travel to Brunei under the Singapore-Brunei RGL, before the swab test can be administered.

-The traveller should expect to pay up to S$200 (inclusive of GST) for the pre-departure COVID-19 RT-PCR test.
-This is not payable by MediSave, MediShield Life and Integrated Shield Plans.

 #### 8. I had a swab done previously for Acute Respiratory Infection (ARI).
 Can I use the test results for travel under the RGL?